sudhi001/smartidscan-ios-demo/README.md

 ## Links

-* Download our decoding libraries on : http://scan.smartidlab.com
+* Download our decoding libraries (1) on :
+http://scan.smartidlab.com

 * Download our demo app source code on : https://github.com/SmartIDLab/smartidscan-ios-demo

+(1) The demonstration decoding libraries replace some characters in the result string with the character 'X'